XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 Any account may submit an EscrowCancel transaction.

 * If the corresponding [EscrowCreate transaction](#escrowcreate) did not specify a `CancelAfter` time, the EscrowCancel transaction fails.
-* Otherwise the EscrowCancel transaction fails if the `CancelAfter` time is before the close time of the most recently-closed ledger.
+* Otherwise the EscrowCancel transaction fails if the `CancelAfter` time is after the close time of the most recently-closed ledger.